epickrram/perf-workshop/README.md

 Messages are timestamped using System.nanoTime() before being placed in the queue.
 Another timestamp is taken upon message receipt by each of the consumers.

+The producer thread will busy-spin for ten microseconds between each publication.

 Four latencies are recorded:

 1. Queue transit time for accumulator thread